FundingCircle/jackdaw/tutorials/pipe/README.md

 The `user/start` function creates two Kafka topics needed by Pipe and starts it.

-For the full list of topics:
+For the full list of topics, type:
 ```
 user> (get-topics)
 #{"output" "__confluent.support.metrics" "input"}